kynesim/weld/docs/README.txt

    * adds any added seams

    within that branch.

+   Deleting a seam is easy - it just means deleting the appropriate directory.

+   Adding a seam just copies the directory structure for that seam across from the base into the correct place in the weld.

+   Modifying a seam uses ``git diff`` to determine the appropriate changes in the base, and then replays them in the weld.

+     .. note:: *TODO* It occurs to me that the technique use in ``weld push`` might be more efficient than this last, if it turns out to be usable - I'd need to think on this further.
+(Tibs)

 #.
 It writes ``.weld/complete.py`` and ``.weld/abort.py``, which can later be
    used by the ``weld finish`` and ``weld abort`` commands if necessary (and